bernt-matthias/planemo-ci-action/README.md

 - `additional-planemo-options`: additional options passed to `planemo test`, see for instance [here](https://github.com/galaxyproject/planemo-ci-action/blob/657582777416fc51b6171961d90dced7dacbeea2/.github/workflows/tools.yaml#L229)
 - `galaxy-slots`: number of slots (threads) to use in Galaxy jobs (sets the `GALAXY_SLOTS` environment variable)
 - `test_timeout`:  Maximum runtime of a single test in seconds, default: 86400
+- `galaxy-user-key`: API key(s) used for testing agains online instances (note: use secrets for this).
+See "Assumptions on the repository".

 Output: